Discover Swiss Financial Secrets That Maximize Your Money!

 An incoming transfer in the base four currencies will be free.
 All incoming transfers in other currencies will be converted to CHF, with a markup of 0.20% (on top of the interbank exchange rate).
 The markup increases to 0.50% during the weekends.

-All outgoing transfers in the base four currencies will be free as well.
-Using other currencies will cost you from 2 CHF to 7 CHF, with the same markup mentioned before.
+All outgoing transfers in the base four currencies will be free.
+Using other currencies will cost you between 2 CHF and 7 CHF, with the same markup mentioned before.

 All payments with the card in the four default currencies are free of charge, given you have the amount already.
-If you do not have the necessary amount in one of the four available currencies, you will pay 0.20% for each currency exchange.
+If you do not have the necessary amount in one of the four available currencies, you will pay 0.20% for each currency exchange (0.5% during the weekend).
 For all other currencies, you will pay the VISA exchange rate, which is about a 0.50% surcharge.

 So, overall, these currency exchange fees are much better than the average in the industry.
 These fees are likely the best among Swiss banks.
-Only foreign banks can beat these rates.
+Very few Swiss banks can beat these rates.

 If you want to withdraw money in Switzerland, you will pay 2 CHF for a CHF withdrawal, 5 EUR for a EUR withdrawal, 5 USD for a USD withdrawal, and 5 GBP for a GPB withdrawal.
 It is pretty disappointing that there are no free CHF withdrawals in Switzerland.